nginxinc/kubernetes-ingress/CONTRIBUTING.md

 ### Open a Pull Request

-* Before working on a possible pull request, you should first open an associated issue (feature request or bug report) describing the proposed change.
-This gives an opportunity for the core development team to discuss the potential pull request with you before you do the work.
+* Before working on a possible pull request, first open an associated issue describing the proposed change.
+This allows the core development team to discuss the potential pull request with you before you do the work.
 * Fork the repo, create a branch, submit a PR when your changes are tested and ready for review
 * Fill in [our pull request template](https://github.com/nginxinc/kubernetes-ingress/blob/main/.github/PULL_REQUEST_TEMPLATE.md)

-**Note**: Don't forget to create a feature request / bug report issue first to start a discussion about the proposed change.
+**Note**: Remember to create a feature request / bug report issue first to start a discussion about the proposed change.

 ## Style Guides